Makenzie Vega

-Makenzie Jade Vega Norfolk (born February 10, 1994), known professionally as Makenzie Vega, is an American actress.
+Makenzie Jade Vega Norfolk (born February 10, 1994) is an American actress.
 She is known for her role as Grace Florrick on The Good Wife and as the 11-year-old counterpart of Nancy Callahan in Sin City.

 Life and career

-Vega was born in Los Angeles, California.
+Makenzie Vega was born on February 10, 1994, in Los Angeles, California.
 Her father, Baruch Vega, is a Colombian fashion photographer who was an informant for the Drug Enforcement Administration,De Cordoba, Jose, "Fashion Photographer Scored Millions As an Informant, but Was Justice Served?", The Wall Street Journal, December 7, 2000 and her mother, Gina Rue, is an American former model.
-She is the younger sister of actress Alexa Vega.
+She is the younger sister of actress Alexa PenaVega.

-At the age of five, Vega played one of the children of Teddie Cochran (Geena Davis) in The Geena Davis Show.
+At age five, Vega played one of the children of Teddie Cochran (Geena Davis) in The Geena Davis Show.
 In 2000, she was cast as Annie, the Campbells' precocious daughter in The Family Man.
 The following year, Vega was seen again playing Chloe in Made which starred Vince Vaughn, Jon Favreau and Famke Janssen.
 In 2004, she played Diana Gordon, daughter of Dr. Lawrence Gordon (Cary Elwes) and Alison Gordon (Monica Potter) in the horror film Saw.
-Her next movie was Sin City, in which she played young Nancy Callahan, alongside Bruce Willis.
-Vega then appeared in Just My Luck as Katy, starring Lindsay Lohan and Chris Pine, and also in the summer blockbuster X-Men: The Last Stand as the Prison Truck Little Girl, which was one of the forms that the shapeshifter Mystique took in the film.
+That same year, Vega portrayed Sal in Chestnut: Hero of Central Park.
+The following year, she played young Nancy Callahan, alongside Bruce Willis in Sin City.
+Vega then appeared in Just My Luck as Katy, starring Lindsay Lohan and Chris Pine, and also in the summer blockbuster X-Men: The Last Stand as the Prison Truck Little Girl, a disguise of Mystique.

 Vega played Grace Florrick, the daughter of Alicia Florrick (Julianna Margulies), in the CBS drama The Good Wife; she was a regular cast member through six of the show's seven seasons, and was recurring cast member in the seventh and final season, with Grace providing critical plot elements to the series' finale.
 In 2015, Vega was cast in the lead role in the thriller film Fender Bender, which premiered on the Chiller channel in June 2016.

 Personal life

-Vega married Australian model Blair Norfolk on February 4, 2017, in a secret wedding which the couple announced publicly three weeks after.
+Vega married Australian model Blair Norfolk on February 4, 2017, in a secret wedding, which the couple announced publicly three weeks after.
+Their daughter, Marlo, was born on December 19, 2020.
+Vega gave birth to a second daughter in February 2025.